ExpressenAB/exp-containership/README.md

 ```

-3. The final job file will now be the default but with `VARNISH_ENABLED` set to `false`.
+3. The final job file will now be the default but with `VARNISH_ENABLED` set to `true`.

 #### Adding npm scripts